 It features a sleek and stylish design and doesn’t take up much space.
 The notched dial on the side of the grinder allows you to adjust how fine your coffee will be.
 The top hopper is a place to put beans and grind them before you drink it.
 Carrying this coffee bean grinder with you to work or school is easy because it is lightweight and fits perfectly in one hand.

 The grinder itself is well-constructed, and the grounds are evenly ground.
 Fresh coffee is a passion for those who enjoy its flavor, aroma, and the process of brewing it.
-JavaPresse Manual Coffee Grinder helps users make a great cup of coffee every time.
+JavaPresse Manual Coffee Grinder helps users make a great cup of joe every time.

 This is an affordable, manual coffee bean grinder for people who want a cheaper option.
 It can compete with other grinder’s that are much more expensive.
 It may not have tons of features, but its design and quality materials make it worth considering if you’re on a tight budget.